 Diagnosis of osteoporosis

-Osteoporosis is best diagnosed using a specialised x-ray technique called DXA (dual energy X-ray absorptiometry).
-A DXA scan measures bone density (or thickness), usually at the lower spine and at the upper part of the hip.
+Osteoporosis is best diagnosed using a specialised x-ray technique called dual energy x-ray absorptiometry (DEXA or DXA).
+A DEXA scan measures bone density (or thickness), usually at the lower spine and at the upper part of the hip.

 Reducing the risk of osteoporosis during menopause

-Around the time of menopause, women can reduce their risk of developing osteoporosis by making a few lifestyle changes, such as:
+Around the time of menopause, you can reduce your risk of developing osteoporosis by making a few lifestyle changes, such as:

 - Do regular and appropriate weight-bearing physical activity, including resistance training exercise with weights (always do this type of exercise under supervision).

 - Maintain adequate vitamin D levels.
 Vitamin D helps the body to absorb calcium.
 It is made in the skin following sun exposure, and is found in very small amounts in some foods.
 Guidelines are available for the amount of sun exposure needed for the season and one’s geographical location.
 Vitamin D levels can be measured by a simple blood test.

 - Avoid excessive alcohol intake (current guidelines recommend a maximum of two standard drinks per day with two alcohol-free days per week for women).

 - Stop smoking (smoking cigarettes is associated with a higher risk of developing osteoporosis).